godotengine/godot-docs/tutorials/rendering/compositor.rst

  .. code-tab:: csharp

-    // Called when this resource is constructed public PostProcessShader()
+    // Called when this resource is constructed. public PostProcessShader()
     {
         EffectCallbackType = EffectCallbackTypeEnum.PostTransparent;